MicrosoftDocs/Hololens/hololens/hololens2-start.md

 1. Sign in to your user account.
 You'll choose between **My work or school owns it** and **I own it**.

     ![Set user.](images/13-device-owner.png)
     - When you choose **My work or school owns it**, you sign in with a Microsoft Entra account.
 If your organization uses Microsoft Entra ID P1 or P2 and has configured automatic MDM enrollment, HoloLens automatically enrolls in MDM.
-If your organization does not use Microsoft Entra ID P1 or P2, automatic MDM enrollment isn't available.
+If your organization doesn't use Microsoft Entra ID P1 or P2, automatic MDM enrollment isn't available.
 In that case, you need to [manually enroll HoloLens in device management](hololens-enroll-mdm.md#different-ways-to-enroll).

         1. Enter your organizational account information.
         1. Accept the privacy statement and the end user license agreement.